Goals help sales reps stay motivated and empower leaders to measure performance.

 You can use the OKR framework to set a variety of goals and initiatives that tick all three of these boxes and ultimately contribute to your team’s success.

-Progress toward carefully considered and planned OKRs will improve your team’s performance and help you increase your organization’s profitability.
+Progress toward carefully considered and planned OKRs will optimize your team’s performance and help you increase your organization’s profitability.